Ko-Jo Cue: 2010–2011 Growing Pain

 In January 2010, Ko-Jo Cue released the first installment in a series he called ‘Growing Pains’.
-The project which was titled ‘N.A.T.H.A.N’ attracted the attention of the online community on Facebook as well as the major Ghanaian blogs and websites most notable among them being Ghana Mixtapes and BigXGh.
-It was the first project of its kind by a Kumasi artiste and it gained him regional recognition.
-Within the space of three months, he added two more installments ‘N.O.N.A’ and ‘Now And Forever’ with the latter earning him respect amongst the Ghanaian Hip-Hop community and the former spawning his first viral hit with a track titled ‘Head Nod’ produced by Peewee.
-The song made it onto radio rotation in his hometown and even caught the attention of Bradez and Okyeame Kwame (two of the biggest acts from his hometown as at that time).
-He then took 2 more months to release the last instalment in the series which he titled ‘The Wait’.
+The project,b ‘N.A.T.H.A.N,’ attracted the attention of the online community on Facebook as well as the major Ghanaian blogs and websites, most notable among them being Ghana Mixtapes and BigXGh.
+It was the first project of its kind by a Kumasi artiste, and it gained him regional recognition.
+Within the space of three months, he added two more installments, ‘N.O.N.A’ and ‘Now And Forever,’ with the latter earning him respect amongst the Ghanaian Hip-Hop community and the former spawning his first viral hit with a track titled ‘Head Nod’ produced by Peewee.
+The song made it onto radio rotation in his hometown and even caught the attention of Bradez and Okyeame Kwame (two of the biggest acts from his hometown at that time).
+He then took 2 more months to release the last instalment in the series, which he titled ‘The Wait’.

-The buzz generated by ‘Head Nod’ attracted artists out of his region and soon he found himself working with acts like Kay-Ara, Klu, and Pappykojo.
+The buzz generated by ‘Head Nod’ attracted artists out of his region, and soon he found himself working with acts like Kay-Ara, Klu, and Pappykojo.
 He also worked on a cover of Kwaw Kesse's ‘Poppin’ with Flowking Stone (one half of the Bradez).
-He kept his visual appearances minimal but managed to gather quite a cult following which expanded as he collaborated with more artistes outside his region.
+He kept his visual appearances minimal but managed to gather quite a cult following, which expanded as he collaborated with more artistes outside his region.

 2011–2012 Before We Shine

 In January 2011, Ko-Jo Cue released Before We Shine and solidified his status as an underground king and earned a spot as one of Kumasi's top 5 rappers.
 The project earned him two viral hits with the songs ‘My Life’ (which earned rotation on DW radio) and the fan favourite ‘E No Be Say’.

-He performed at the maiden edition of the Asabaako Music Festival which featured acts like Yaa Pono and Wanlov.
+He performed at the maiden edition of the Asabaako Music Festival, which featured acts like Yaa Pono and Wanlov.
 He was also brought on-stage by Flowking Stone at a Vodafone street carnival in Asokwa-Kumasi.

 In March 2012, he released ‘Winning’ as the first single for the second instalment of Before We Shine.
-The song which was produced by Klu became the leading trending topic on Ghanaian Twitter for four hours earning over 3,000 downloads in a week.
+The song, which was produced by Klu, became the leading trending topic on Ghanaian Twitter for four hours, earning over 3,000 downloads in a week.
 It also received rotation on YFM.

-In June 2012, he released his first ever visual for the single titled ‘The Flood’.
-The video was directed by Jeneral Jay and received rotation on various national television stations eventually landing on Channel O.
+In June 2012, he released his first visual for the single titled ‘The Flood’.
+The video was directed by Jeneral Jay and received rotation on various national television stations, eventually landing on Channel O.

 In October 2012, he released another single titled ‘Lie Ben’ which featured Asem to commercial acclaim.
-The song served as his first nationally recognized song surpassing ‘Head Nod’ and ‘Winning’ in downloads and radio rotation.
+The song served as his first nationally recognized song, surpassing ‘Head Nod’ and ‘Winning’ in downloads and radio rotation.
 He also announced the release date for the second installment of Before We Shine.